King Island Kelp Craft

 King Island Arts & Cultural Centre

-For such a small population King Island is over-endowed with creative people, keen to share their talents with visitors.
+For such a small population, King Island is over-endowed with creative people, keen to share their talents with visitors.
 If you’d like to meet local makers then drop into the King Island Arts & Cultural Centre at Currie Harbour and browse through a collection of art and crafts made exclusively by local people.
-Check listings for exhibitions and workshops.
+Check out our Facebook below for up to date hours, as well as current workshops and exhibitions.

 Open Thurs-Mon 1-3pm, outside of these hours by appointment.